 -Everything you say is fine with me

-The style is the opposite of the competitive style.
+This style is the opposite of the competitive style.
 The target is the build-up of goodwill.
-Persons with this style seek to sustain a mutual atmosphere of peace and tolerance.
-This in a degree that you compromise on your own needs and interests to oblige others.
-The style can be useful when you want to build up goodwill or that the case is more important for the other part than for oneself/one’s own project.
-The disadvantage is that you minimize your influence and risk to compromise with own values and integrity.
-The style prefers that others control.
+People with this style seek to sustain a mutual atmosphere of peace and tolerance.
+This is, to a degree, compromising your own needs and interests to oblige others.
+The style can be useful when you want to build up goodwill, or the matter is more important for the other party than for yourself/your project.
+The disadvantage is that you minimize your influence and risk compromising your values and integrity.
+Users of this style prefer that others take control.

 The knowledge of The Five Styles expands your bandwidth of options for actions and makes it more simple to prevent conflicts or stand strong in a given negotiation situation.

-Each of the five styles has its strength and disadvantage and thus a very different effect depending on the situation they are used in.
+Each of the five styles have their strengths and disadvantages and a very different effect, depending on the situation in which they are used.

-An optimal interest based approach takes off in a nuanced assessment of a situation.
-For instance – “what is the baseline?”, “is the meaning that I attribute the situation true?”, “what do I want to obtain?”, “what is best for the project?” and so on.
+An optimal interest-based approach starts in a nuanced assessment of a situation.
+For instance – “what is the baseline?”, “is the meaning that I attribute to the situation true?”, “what do I want to obtain?”, “what is best for the project” – and so on.

-This is combined with the concrete competences that the individual project manager has in the use of the different styles, where you will ask yourself questions as “how is my own behavior?” and “how do I counter the situation in the best way with which style?”.
+This is combined with the capabilities that the individual project manager has in using each style, where you will ask yourself questions such as “how is my own behavior?” and “how do I counter the situation in the best way with which style?”

 The usage of the styles

-If you as a project manager often experience resistance, conflicts and devastating bumps on the road, or if you do not feel that you have the necessary impact, it can be valuable to look inwardly on your own behavior and immediate reaction patterns, when situations accumulate.
-Imagine a situation where you have called in for a kick-off meeting with a new steering committee.
-Here you become, as a project manager, a witness for a bigger disagreement and loud discussion which is not about your project between any of the participants.
-A meeting where you hoped to add more resources to your needy project.
+If you, as a project manager, often experience resistance, conflicts, and devastating bumps on the road, or if you do not feel that you have the necessary impact, it can be valuable to look inward at your own behavior and immediate reaction patterns when situations become critical.
+Imagine a situation where you called a kick-off meeting with a new steering committee.
+Here, as project manager, you witness a massive disagreement and loud argument between the participants that is not about your project.
+This is a meeting where you hoped to add more resources to your project in need.

 Example: Experience 1

-You feel a growing aggravation in yourself while you try to control the situation.
+You experience a growing aggravation while you try to take control of the situation.

-Behavior: You get irritated, bang the table, interrupts the discussion and moves focus to your wish about resources for the project.
+Behavior: You get irritated, smack the table, interrupt the discussion, and shift focus to your wish for resources for the project.

 Benefits: The project manager’s attitude becomes clear and creates peace here and now

-Disadvantages: The project manager risks forward-looking to be in resistance and harm the relation to the steering committee and the project.
+Disadvantages: The project manager risks being in resistance and harming the relationship witn the steering committee and the project.